 You would have to be very young to miss the seismic changes that have come upon our society in the last five years.
 However you feel about the events that have brought it all about, it is amazing that these last few years could lead us into a new reality.
 Not to say that some didn’t see it coming.
 How swiftly the world can become a very different place!
+There are different how ways retailers can improve their supply chains to help them weather the pandemic, for example Kanban Supply Chain.

 The change that took place in the life of the early church with the stoning of Stephen is significantly more dramatic than what we are seeing in our own day.
 Literally overnight the landscape for followers of Christ was turned upside down.
 That gospel message which Stephen preached at his defense before the Jewish council was the shot that provoked a huge violent reaction.
 It was the boom that triggered the landslide.
 Stephen’s execution catalyzed the zeal of a community in opposition to Christ which would now be focused upon “men and women” who believed.
 His message and death emboldened Christ’s opponents.